lando/lando/examples/platformsh-kitchensink/README.md

 # Should run redis as the correct user
 cd sink
 lando ssh -s redis -c "id" | grep app

+# Should be able to connect to redis from the application containers
+cd sink/php
+lando ssh -c "curl -I localhost/redis.php" | grep HTTP/1.1 | grep "200 OK"
 ```

 Destroy tests